-19. Coordinates export
+21 Coordinates export

 For the purpose of producing a surgical guide, the program has a function for exporting the coordinates of implants on the basis of markers that are part of the scan appliance.
 It is necessary to first designate markers which are visible in the data.
-From the menu option "File > Export Coordinates..."
-(1), open the panel with the coordinates export functions (2).
+Open the panel with the coordinates export functions from the menu option "File > Export To > GPI Coordinates..."

-In the coordinates export settings panel, select the corresponding type of scan appliance.
-A schematic preview of the template currently selected can by displayed by clicking on the help button.
+In the coordinates export settings panel, select the corresponding type of scan appliance (1) and corresponding type of jaw (2).
+A schematic preview of the template currently selected can be displayed by clicking on the help button (3).

 In the 3D window, view the model from above and adjust the display with the slider so the markers are clearly visible.
-Click button to activate marker display mode, and designate markers by clicking on them.
+Click button to activate marker display mode (4), and designate markers by clicking on them.
 The order in which the markers are designated must correspond to the order marked on the schematic template.
 If no order is prescribed then markers can be selected in any order.
 The markers can be designated in all available views and their position is automatically adjusted for the best fit.

-If you make a mistake when entering a marker, the most recently entered point or all points can be removed by clicking the corresponding buttons or with a right click on a marker when the marker selection mode is active.
-The coordinates are actually exported when you click the "Create Report" button.
-For a license with a limited number of exports, the number of remaining exports is indicated on button; the number of exports is only reduced once each time the project is opened.
+If you make a mistake when entering a marker, the most recently entered point (5) or all points (6) can be removed by clicking the corresponding buttons or with a right click on a marker when the marker selection mode is active.
+The coordinates are actually exported when you click the "Create Report" button (7).
+For a license with a limited number of exports, the number of remaining exports is indicated on the button; the number of exports is only reduced by one each time the project is opened.

-20. Blue Sky Plan Wizard
+22 Blue Sky Plan Wizard

 For easier cases of implant planning in the Normal Mode there is the Blue Sky Plan Wizard tool.
 The tool allows case processing in the form of partly automated sequential steps with help.
-To start the Wizard, first switch to the Normal Mode and press the "Start Wizard" button in the Wizard Toolbar in the top left corner.
+To start the Wizard, first select in the main screen "Implant Planning and Surgical Guides", then choose "One or Two Implant Case".

+If you have already opened some project, you can also press "Start Wizard" button in the top left corner.